 Storing Recharged Silica Gel For Long Periods

-If Silica Gel is not stored properly it will immediately start to absorb moisture again.
+If silica gel is not stored properly it will immediately start to absorb moisture again.
 It should be kept in an airtight container until it’s ready to be used.

-- Store Silica Gel in an airtight bag or container after it is dried out.
+- Store silica gel in an airtight bag or container after it is dried out.
 You can use Tupperware, airtight storage boxes, or some vacuum-sealed airtight container.

 - If there is an air leak in the container, it will reabsorb moisture from the air.